 We will work with staff who are at heightened risk of infection.
 If at all possible, reasonable accommodations will be made to allow these employees to work in a lower-risk environment.

-Additional information will be provided to the campus community as plans are finalized.
-The Big Red Return website also will be continuously updated.
+Additional information will be provided to the campus community as requirements change.

 For additional information on how Wayland Academy has responded to the coronavirus, please see our COVID-19 webpage